pixie-io/pixie-demos/sql-injection-demo/README.md

 application, and detect the SQL injections at the database level using a PxL script.
 This demo was created to accompany the "Detect SQL injections with Pixie" [blog post](https://blog.px.dev/sql-injection/).

+You can also view a live version of this demo at this [talk](https://www.youtube.com/watch?v=EG4isSqD3IE) (SQL injection content at about 11:51 in).

 ## WARNING

 DVWA is an *intentionally* vulnerable web application.
 It should **NOT** be deployed to